New Zealand voters appear ready to reward Jacinda Ardern for success against pandemic

 Her embrace of international cooperation and pan-national issues, including climate change, earned her the nickname “the anti-Trump” among her supporters.

-Despite Ardern’s star power, landslide victories are a rarity under New Zealand’s proportional representation system that delivers parliament seats to any part taking more than 5 percent of the popular vote.
+Despite Ardern’s star power, landslide victories are a rarity under New Zealand’s proportional representation system that delivers parliament seats to any party taking more than 5 percent of the popular vote.
 This may force Labour into a power-sharing agreement with the Green Party, showing between 6 percent and 8 percent in pre-election polling.

-During campaigning, Judith Collins, Ardern’s rival who heads the center-right National party, repeatedly sought to promote her credentials as a business-friendly leader better placed to return growth to the country’s pandemic-battered economy, invoking the prospect of a left-wing coalition stalling recovery.
+During campaigning, Judith Collins, Ardern’s rival who heads the center-right National Party, repeatedly sought to promote her credentials as a business-friendly leader better placed to return growth to the country’s pandemic-battered economy, invoking the prospect of a left-wing coalition stalling recovery.

 Early results are expected hours after polls close 7 p.m.
 Saturday, or 2 a.m. on the U.S. East Coast.